Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Introduction

-The aim of this paper is to develop and analyse a \emph{dynamical lattice regulator} (DLR) for Euclidean QFT that combines the robust structural features of standard lattice gauge theory (locality, exact gauge invariance, Osterwalder--Schrader reflection positivity, and a fixed combinatorial graph) with an exactly Euclidean--symmetric treatment of geometry already at finite lattice spacing.
+The aim of this paper is to develop and analyse a \emph{dynamical lattice regulator} (DLR) for Euclidean QFT that combines the robust structural features of standard lattice gauge theory (locality, exact gauge invariance, Osterwalder--Schrader reflection positivity, and a fixed combinatorial graph) with an exact proper-Euclidean covariance of the geometry sector already at finite lattice spacing.
 Concretely, we fix once and for all an abstract hypercubic lattice

-(or its finite periodic version for numerical work), which carries the usual gauge and matter fields.
+or its finite periodic version for numerical work, which carries the usual gauge and matter fields.
 We then promote the \emph{embedding} of lattice sites into $\mathbb{R}^d$ to a dynamical field

 and integrate $x$ over in the path integral, subject to local shape--regularity constraints and a local geometry action $S_x[x]$.
 The geometric sector is constructed from Euclidean invariants (distances and inner products), so it is invariant under global translations and proper rotations,